 Waco’s Most Cost-effective Wedding Venue

 Located in the former Central Presbyterian Church, the Chapel at Meyer Center is available as event space—weddings, funerals, meetings, you name it.
 Seating over 200 guests, the Chapel features unique bronze doors on the front entrance and has beautiful natural light and interior woodwork.
 This is the ideal venue for engaged couples on a budget.
+At the moment we are not taking weekend reservations because it is in use by a local church.
 For more information or to book an event, call 254-753-4900 or email [email protected].

 Jubilee Park is a “pocket park” available at no cost to residents, nonprofits or churches in North Waco.
 Perfect for birthday parties, family events and other community gatherings, Mission Waco hopes to maintain Jubilee Park as a safe, comfortable space for friends and family to gather, celebrate and enjoy each others’ company.*